jaywardell/PersonalLog/README.md

 ## License

-PersonalLog is offered under a MIT Picense.
+PersonalLog is offered under a MIT License.